Paul Rogat Loeb

 American Urban Radio, Voice of America, and national German and Australian radio.
-He's lectured on 400 college campuses and at numerous national and international conferences.
-In 2008 Loeb founded the Campus Election Engagement Project, a national nonpartisan student engagement effort that helped 500 colleges and universities engage their students in the election, workign with 280 campuses by 2014, with a total enrollment of 3.2 million students.
+He's lectured on 500 college campuses and at numerous national and international conferences.
+In 2008 Loeb founded the Campus Election Engagement Project, a national nonpartisan student engagement effort that helps colleges and universities engage their students in the election, workign with 280 campuses by 2014, with a total enrollment of 3.2 million students.
 Loeb also participated in the Department of Education's 2011 roundtable on higher education and civic engagement and blogs regularly at HuffingtonPost.
 When Georgia's Kennesaw State University made Soul of a Citizen their common first-yearreading, it inspired students to get involved in projects from literacy programs to a gay rights effort and an NRA-backed concealed weapons initiative.
 Loeb was the first speaker chosen for a New School lecture series called Engaged Lives, "in which exceptional graduates of our programs will share their stories."
 Loeb is also a featured commentator in the film Every Three Seconds, by Oscar shortlisted documentarian Daniel Karslake, which premiered October 2014.

 Click here for a longer bio.